bartekkdziedzic/github-details-spring-API/README.md

-# Github Repository Listing Recrutation  Spring Boot 3 API
+# Github Repository Listing Spring Boot 3 API

 The project consists of a Spring Boot 3 API that can list specific details of given username Github repositories.